AOC and allied progressives seek monthly cash payments, rent 'suspension' in coronavirus response

 The former chief of staff to Rep. Alexandria Ocasio-Cortez tweeted out the list of federal actions progressives will push for as Washington is moving swiftly on the third round of legislation to respond to the global pandemic.

-Comparing the federal response needed to Great Depression and World War II mobilizations, the activists want to suspend the rule requiring Treasury to issue new debt for financing to create "debt-free money," demanding the Fed open its discount window lending immediately to small businesses and dropping "helicopter money" into taxpayers' bank, Venmo or PayPal accounts.
+Comparing the federal response needed to Great Depression and World War II mobilizations, the activists want to suspend the rule requiring Treasury to issue new debt for financing to create "debt-free money" and demand the Fed open its discount window lending immediately to small businesses.
+They've called for dropping "helicopter money" into taxpayers' bank, Venmo or PayPal accounts.

 The ask list, authored by the New Consensus activists behind the Green New Deal, also calls for direct support for small businesses, investment in building stockpiles of medical goods, foods and fuels, temporary suspension of certain tariffs and other trade impediments.